niveK77pur/midi-input.nvim/README.md

 ## List of options

 The name of the device to be used.
-If set and available, `:MMidiInputStart` will directly launch the backend without asking to select a device.
+If set and available, `:MidiInputStart` will directly launch the backend without asking to select a device.

 ```lua
 device = 'USB-MIDI MIDI 1',